Vintage Brown Stock Seed

 Ht.
 24–28".
 Avg.
 15,600 seeds/oz.
 Packet: 50 seeds.

-- This product does not ship to the following countries: Barbados, Trinidad.
+- This product does not ship to the following countries: Barbados, Trinidad and Tobago.

 SOWING: Transplant (recommended) - Sow ¼" deep into 128-cell plug flats 5-6 weeks before last frost.
 After danger of frost has passed, harden off plants and transplant to the field or protected structure.
 Direct seed - After last frost.
 Do not pinch plants.
 Succession-plant every two weeks for multiple harvests.
 Stock is a cool-weather crop.
 Spring and fall-blooming successions are optimal.
 Stock is a member of the Brassica plant family and is susceptible to flea beetle predation.
 To prevent flea beetle damage, cover plants with row cover at the time of transplanting.
 SELECTION: Selection for double-flowering plants is a difficult and time-consuming process.
 For most situations, we recommend finding a use for the single-flowering plants rather than conducting selection.
 Chilling seedlings causes visual differences that allow you to select for double-flowered plants by observing color, size, and shape of the cotyledon.
 While in the cotyledon stage, expose the seedlings to temperatures of 40-45°F (4-7°C) for 3-4 days.
 Select lighter green seedlings with an oval shape; these will produce double flowers.
 Discard very small seedlings, ones that are darker green in color, and those with rounder shaped cotyledons; these will produce single flowers.
 See our Stock Production Guide #8227 for more details and information on selection.